AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/imagingstudy-diag-1-issues.md

   </tr>
   <tr>
       <td>This profile (straw man)</td>
-      <td>This profile is a straw-man design to facilitate engagement and discussion on profiling ImagingStudy, it also serves as an indication that we do want a profile of this resource and to have this referenced by imaging observations included in diagnostic imaging reports.</td>
+      <td>This profile is a straw-man design to facilitate engagement and discussion on profiling <a href="http://hl7.org/fhir/R4/imagingstudy.html">ImagingStudy</a>, it also serves as an indication that we do want a profile of this resource and to have this referenced by imaging observations included in diagnostic imaging reports.</td>
       <td>See <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/issues/52">ci-fhir-r4/issues/52</a>, and <a href="https://github.com/hl7au/au-fhir-base/issues/408">au-fhir-base/issues/408</a></td>
   </tr>
   <tr>